-'Lost dream': what the Russian woman who has moved to the USA regrets
+'Lost Dream': what the Russian woman who moved to the USA regrets

 “Luda worked with us as a nurse,” said 62-year-old Val, who moved to the States from Moscow as a child.
 I pricked up my ears right away.

 “Mom then started having memory problems.
 She completely forgot English, spoke only Russian.
 That's why we hired Luda, ”Val continued.